elm-community/js-integration-examples/more/webcomponents/README.md

 ## Web Components Setup

 At the time of writing this article you're probably using some form of build system for your JavaScript assets, by choice, custom or force.
-The intricacies of bundling modern web apps is outside the scope of this guide but you can check out [our minimal ES5 compatible setup](minimal-es5-setup.html) that provides the polyfills necessary to use web components with older browsers like Internet Explorer 11.
+A detailed assessment of bundling modern web apps is outside the scope of this guide but you can check out [our minimal ES5 compatible setup](minimal-es5-setup.html) that provides the polyfills necessary to use web components with older browsers like Internet Explorer 11.

 There is more information available in the [browser support section](#browser-support).